-- Mortality due to nephritis, nephrotic syndrome, and nephrosis in ENC has increased by 29% over 10 years, a rate divergent from those of RNC and NC.
-While other regions have also experienced large increases, ENC rate of increase remains the greatest. - With age-adjustment, ENC has increased by 13% contrasting to the 21% rate increase for RNC.
-This suggests convergence of ENC with RNC and NC in the near future. - The 10-year trend for non-White males is unreliable but continues to remain the demographic group with the highest mortality rates.
-Non-white females have the greatest rate of decline, 12% decrease over 10 years, suggesting convergence with White males in the near future. - In 2008, the non-White rate was 116% greater than the White rate. - A reliable trend shows a 41% decrease in racial disparity over the 10-year period.
+- Mortality due to nephritis, nephrotic syndrome, and nephrosis in ENC has increased by 39% over 10 years, a rate divergent from those of RNC and NC.
+While these other regions have also experienced large increases, the ENC rate of increase remains the greatest. - With age-adjustment, ENC and RNC have increased by 20% over the past 10 years.
+Since both regions are increasing at the same rate, convergence in the future seems unlikely. - The 10-year trend for non-White males is unreliable but continues to remain the demographic group with the highest mortality rates. - In 2009, the non-White rate was 123% greater than the White rate.
+Both the non-White and White rate are increasing, although the non-White rate trend is unreliable. - A moderately reliable trend shows a 33% decrease in racial disparity over the 10-year period.